senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-db2/README.md

 ## Synopsis

-Using `docker-compose`, bring up a Senzing stack using RabbitMQ and IBM's Db2 database.
+Using `docker-compose`, bring up a Senzing stack using RabbitMQ and an IBM Db2 database.

 ## Overview